jibo16/jibo16/README.md

 - 👋 Hi, I’m @jibo16
-- 👀 I’m interested in Finance and Sailboats
+- 👀 I’m interested in Finance and Technology.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Python, PowerBi, Interactive map visualization.
-- 💞️ I’m looking to collaborate on Finance modeling
+- 💞️ I’m looking to collaborate on anything related to Data Analysis.
 - 📫 How to reach me private msg

 <!---